microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPartnerInformation.md

  [-TenantId <Guid>]
  [<CommonParameters>]
 ```
-## DESCRIPTION
+## Description
-The Set-EntraPartnerInformation cmdlet is used by partners to set partner-specific properties.
+the Set-EntraPartnerInformation cmdlet is used by partners to set partner-specific properties.
 These properties can view by all tenants that the partner has access to.

-## EXAMPLES
+## Examples

 ### Example 1: Update the help URL
 ```powershell